U.S. Immigration Solutions for Entrepreneurs and Startups

 B-1 Visa

-Before moving to the U.S., you would most likely want to visit and create the foundation for your startup.
+Before moving to the U.S., you would want to visit and create the foundation for your startup.
 The B-1 visa is ideal for entrepreneurs who wish to come to the U.S. for short business trips to build their startups.

 L-1A Visa